SciKit-Surgery/scikit-surgerytutorial02/doc/07_UserInterface.rst

 an interested user could download and use within their own Python application.
 However, it's nice to include a sample application, or some sort of user interface.
 A basic UI allows people to download and use your code directly and also see how your algorithm is meant to be used.
-The SNAPPY Python template makes this easy.
+The SciKit-Surgery Python template makes this easy.

 Start by creating a new issue on WEISSlab, something like "Implement UI".
 And a new